 Mining on Agricultural Land – Land Access Inquiry

-- A Select Committee has been established to inquire and report on SA’s land access arrangements concerning mining and exploration activity on agricultural land, thanks to a push from the expanded crossbench in the Lower House of State Parliament.
+- A Select Committee was established to inquire and report on SA’s land access arrangements concerning mining and exploration activity on agricultural land, thanks to a push from the expanded crossbench in the Lower House of State Parliament.

-- GPSA will formally present to the Committee on 19 July 2021
+- GPSA formally presented to the Committee on 19 July 2021.

 - You can read GPSA’s submission to the Select Committee here.